travelleyj/travelleyj/README.md

 ### Hi there

+## Short Introduction about me!
-## I am a Year 2 Information Technology student at Ngee Ann Polytechnic.
+I am a Year 2 Information Technology student at Ngee Ann Polytechnic.
+I play computer games to de-stress, and I would call it a hobby since I enjoy playing games.

 # Programming Languages I learned
 - Python